mist-cloud-eu/mist-cloud-eu.github.io/README.md

 mist help
 ```

-It usually has good suggestions for next steps at the bottom of its output.
+It usually has good suggestions for the next steps at the bottom of its output.

 We use the mist-CLI to set up a new user account.
 During this process, we are guided through creating an RSA key pair and adding the public key to our mist user account.